Alex Wilder

 Alex Wilder is a fictional character appearing in American comic books published by Marvel Comics.
 The character is introduced in the series Runaways.

 Alex Wilder was portrayed by Rhenzy Feliz in the Hulu television series Runaways, which is connected to the Marvel Cinematic Universe.

 Publication history

-Alex Wilder was created by author Brian K. Vaughan and artist Adrian Alphona where debuted in Runaways #1 with most of the other main characters.
+Alex Wilder was created by author Brian K. Vaughan and artist Adrian Alphona and debuted in Runaways #1 with most of the other main characters.
 Like every member of the original Runaways, he is the son of villains with special abilities; in Alex's case, gang mob bosses.
 Alex is the team's de facto leader in the title's first volume.
 Unlike the rest of the team, Alex does not possess powers of any kind but is a child prodigy in the fields of logic and strategy.
-Alex eventually reveals that he is the parents' mole, and meets his demise when he is blown into ashes by the Gibborim.
+Alex eventually reveals that he is the parents' mole, and is killed by the Gibborim.
+Long after his death, Alex was resurrected in the series Avengers Undercover.